R-Suresh/Adversarial-Attacks-on-Image-Classifiers/README.md

 To run the code simply specify the hyperparameters you want and run `python3 main.py`.

-Since I haven't uploaded the checkpoints for the target models, this will first train the target you specified in the `hyperparameters.json` and then the AdvGAN (or the AdvRaLSGAN if you set `is_relativistic=True`).
+Since we haven't uploaded the checkpoints for the target models, this will first train the target you specified in the `hyperparameters.json` and then the AdvGAN (or the AdvRaLSGAN if you set `is_relativistic=True`).

 All the losses and the produced adversarial examples are now saved in the new folder `src/results`.